cheannecruz/cheannecruz/portfolio/works/workOne.md

 ---
-title: Work One Title
-summary: This is work one summary
+title: Diving Into Design Research
+summary: I've been learning a lot about Design Research recently.
+Here are some insights about the process and learnings I've gained from it.
 tags: ["quotes", "jeff goldblum", "actor"]
-dateCreated: 2019-06-22
+dateCreated: 2020-05-21
-dateModified: 2019-06-22
+dateModified: 2020-05-21
+order: 1
 thumbImage: https://placeimg.com/640/480/tech
 ---